ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-edward-hallock-1819.md

 Edward's obituary mentions that he was "postmaster during the Cleveland administration" which I can confirm refers to the first Cleveland administration from 1885 to 1889.
 (As this is written, Cleveland is the only president to have two non-consecutive terms.)
 A partial list of Brooktondale postmasters from usps.gov, beginning with the very first, up to the 1970's:

-{{% table "postmasters.csv" "postmasters" "Name,Title,Date Appointed" "usps.gov" %}}
+{{% table "/static/data/postmasters.csv" "postmasters" "Name,Title,Date Appointed" "usps.gov" %}}

 <figure>
 <blockquote>